sayeed.net

 AI Certifications vs Skills

-Certifications Are an Indication, Not a Promise
+Certifications Are a Signal, Not a Guarantee

 • Jobs requiring applied AI skills have grown by more than 30% year over year

-What Actually Matters When Hiring
+What Actually Matters When Hiring a candiate

 The Concentrated Approach